kingfisher

 - [ Scanning GitHub](#-scanning-github)

-- [Scan GitHub organisation (requires `KF_GITHUB_TOKEN`)](#scan-github-organisation-requires-kf_github_token)
+- [Scan GitHub organization (requires `KF_GITHUB_TOKEN`)](#scan-github-organization-requires-kf_github_token)

 - [Skip specific GitHub repositories during enumeration](#skip-specific-github-repositories-during-enumeration)